-- 49. On May 7, 2014, FSC issued a press release announcing that it had entered into a joint partnership with Trinity Universal Insurance Company ("Trinity"), a subsidiary of Kemper Corporation, to create Senior Loan Fund JV 1, LLC ("SLF JV 1").
-The press release stated that FSC would be committing \$87.5 million in assets to SLF JV 1, while \$12.5 million would come from Trinity and up to \$200 million in additional financing would be sought from third parties. - 50.
-On July 2, 2014, FSC issued a press release entitled "[FSC] Expects [SLF JV 1] to Generate a Mid-Teens Return," which was also filed on Form 8-K. The release stated that \$101.5 million of leverage for the facility had been provided by a New York branch of Deutsche

-Bank AG with \$55 million in equity coming from FSC and Trinity, with the partners contributing 87.5% and 12.5% of this amount, respectively.
-Defendant Tannenbaum was quoted in the release as stating: "Funding the initial portfolio and continuing to ramp SLF JV 1 should generate a midteens return on our investment and is a key component in driving future earnings growth."
+- 62. On May 7, 2014, Defendants caused FSC to issue a press release announcing that it had entered into a joint partnership with Trinity Universal Insurance Company ("Trinity"), a subsidiary of Kemper Corporation, to create Senior Loan Fund JV 1, LLC ("SLF JV 1").
+The press release stated that FSC would be committing \$87.5 million in assets to SLF JV 1, while \$12.5 million would come from Trinity and up to \$200 million in additional financing would be sought from third parties. - 63.
+On July 2, 2014, Defendants caused FSC to issue a press release entitled "[FSC] Expects [SLF JV 1] to Generate a Mid-Teens Return," which was also filed on Form 8-K. The release stated that \$101.5 million of leverage for the facility had been provided by a New York branch of Deutsche Bank AG with \$55 million in equity coming from FSC and Trinity, with the partners contributing 87.5% and 12.5% of this amount, respectively.
+Defendant Tannenbaum was quoted in the release as stating: "Funding the initial portfolio and continuing to ramp SLF JV 1 should generate a mid-teens return on our investment and is a key component in driving future earnings growth." - 64.
+Defendants caused the Company to file a Form 8-K on July 7, 2014 with an accompanying press release announcing that an increase of its monthly dividends by 10% to \$0.0917 per share for September through November 2014, which was also filed on Form 8-K. It stated that the reason for the dividend increase was the "confidence" the Company had in its future revenue streams, including investment income from the newly launched SLF JV1 fund.
+Defendant Tannenbaum commented on the release, stating in pertinent part as follows: